Tully-cmd/CS332Midterm/CS332Midterm.md

 	-

- 2. Describe how it impacts the cybersecurity community and penetration testing.
+ 2. Describe how it impacts the Cybersecurity community and penetration testing.

 	-